clab/lstm-parser/README.md

     make -j2

 #### Train a parsing model

-Having a training.conll file and a development.conll formatted according to the [CoNLL data format](http://ilk.uvt.nl/conll/#dataformat)
-To train a parsing model with the LSTM parser type the following at the command line prompt:
+Having a training.conll file and a development.conll formatted according to the [CoNLL data format](http://ilk.uvt.nl/conll/#dataformat), to train a parsing model with the LSTM parser type the following at the command line prompt:

     java -jar ParserOracleArcStdWithSwap.jar -t -1 -l 1 -c training.conll > trainingOracle.txt
     java -jar ParserOracleArcStdWithSwap.jar -t -1 -l 1 -c development.conll > devOracle.txt

     parser/lstm-parse -T trainingOracle.txt -d devOracle.txt --hidden_dim 100 --lstm_input_dim 100 -w sskip.100.vectors --pretrained_dim 100 --rel_dim 20 --action_dim 20 -t -P

+Link to the word vectors that we used in the ACL 2015 paper for English:  [sskip.100.vectors](https://drive.google.com/file/d/0B8nESzOdPhLsdWF2S1Ayb1RkTXc/view?usp=sharing).
 This will run several iterations of the training process, you should stop it when the development result does not substantially improve anymore.
+Normally, after 5500 iterations.

 #### Parse data with your parsing model